 - Most other minor injuries and illnesses that are not life-threatening.

-“The ER is best for potentially life-threatening illnesses, such as stroke, heart attack, very bad infections, severe injuries, accidents or falls – situations that might involve ambulance transport,” Della Lana says.
+“The ER is best for potentially life-threatening illnesses, such as stroke, heart attack, very bad infections, severe injuries, accidents or falls – situations that might involve ambulance transport,” Prentice says.
 “It is not the place to go for common illnesses or minor injuries.”

 Call 9-1-1 or go immediately to the nearest hospital emergency department if you experience: